Cocoa Puffs: Advertising

-The line "cuckoo for Cocoa Puffs" has entered the vernacular as a term for somebody who is irrational.
+The line "cuckoo for Cocoa Puffs" has entered the vernacular as a term for somebody who acts irrationally.

 Sonny's name comes from the original format of the commercials.
 In those, he was paired with another cuckoo, "Gramps", his grandfather (also voiced by McCann).
 When the grandfather was dropped from the ads, "Sonny" remained the character's name.
 In 2010, Gramps returned to the Cocoa Puffs ads, with McCann reprising his role as Gramps and Kenney continuing to voice Sonny.

 Sonny was designed by Gene Cleaves and originally drawn by Bill Tollis.
 Animation pioneer "Grim" Natwick (of Fleischers' Betty Boop team) also contributed to the early images of Sonny and Gramps, according to then-contemporaries who collaborated with Natwick.

 Sonny was initially depicted as wearing a pink-and-white striped shirt.
-In 1995, he was redesigned, this time wearing 1990s "extreme" clothes and being given a more Disney-esque appearance.
+In 1995, he was redesigned, this time wearing 1990s "extreme" clothes and being given a more Disney-like appearance.
 In 2004, he was redesigned more simplistically, this time without clothing.